at-skade/macnuke/README.md

 Credit:

-This is a packaged version of Graham Pugh's erase-install script
+This is a packaged and automated version of Graham Pugh's erase-install script

 https://github.com/grahampugh/erase-install/wiki/1.-Installation